IceDBorn/pipewire-screenaudio/README.md

 ## Known Problems
 - There is no way to change the audio node you're sharing while streaming
 - You can't stream firefox WebRTC calls at all while using `All Desktop Audio`, they are excluded by default
+### resistFingerprinting
+- privacy.resistFingerprinting (enabled by default in LibreWolf, arkenfox user.js, etc.) breaks the extension.
+Either disable the preference or add any domains you wish to use Pipewire Screenaudio with to `privacy.resistFingerprinting.exemptedDomains` in `about:config`

 ## Planned Features
 - Multiple nodes selection